With just about any lifestyle change, it’s essential to get max nutrition.

 Max Nutrition, Reduce Stress, Sleep Better

-As sleep and stress often go together, both play a large role in your overall health.
+As sleep and stress often go together, both play a significant role in your overall health.

-In both children and adults, short rest periods show to be among the biggest risk factors in weight problems.
-For adults, this shows a 55% greater risk for obesity while in children the risk sky rockets to 89% .
+In both children and adults, short rest periods show to be among the most significant risk factors in weight problems, according to studies in Obesity and Sleep.
+For adults, this shows a 55% greater risk for obesity while in children, the risk skyrockets to 89%.

 To prevent risk factors, you should make sure you get adequate sleep.

-To improve your sleep, you can avoid caffeine after 1 PM, implement and maintain a reasonable sleep schedule, or even try eliminating all light sources in your bedroom, making it fully dark .
+To improve your sleep, you can avoid caffeine after 1 PM, implement and maintain a reasonable sleep schedule, or even try eliminating all light sources in your bedroom, making it fully dark, advises the National Sleep Foundation.

 Chronic stress is another problematic factor.

-Take away: A healthy lifestyle is important, starting with sufficient sleep patterns and eliminating stress.
+Take away: A healthy lifestyle is essential, starting with sufficient sleep patterns and eliminating stress.

 Max Nutrition with Whole Food for Real Results